nora-nemeth/gourmet/README.md

 ## This is my reference work: an interactive cookbook application.

-### I made the project in React and for styling I used Bootstap to make the layout responsive.
+### I made the project in React and for styling I used Bootstap.

 #### Nora Nemeth
 #### nemethnora1996@gmail.com